PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 </center>

 <!-- #region slideshow={"slide_type": "notes"} -->
-We got a warning when ArviZ computed the LOO scores.
-This is a warning the LOO estimation itself is suspect.
+We got a warning when ArviZ computed the LOO scores, essentially saying:

+> Estimated shape parameter of Pareto distribution is greater than 0.7 for one or more samples.
+> This is more likely to happen with a non-robust model and highly influential observations.

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->